• 10.00am - 5.30pm

 Japan strikes

-Japan also landed troops in the Philippines, on British territories in Malaya and Borneo, and on several Allied-held island staging posts in the Pacific Ocean.
+Japan also landed troops in the Philippines, on British territories in Malaya (now Malaysia) and northern Borneo, and on several Allied-held island staging posts in the Pacific Ocean.

 Japanese forces had already occupied French Indo-China (now Vietnam, Cambodia and Laos) in 1940, and had been fighting in China since 1937.